 This is a cage-free cat shelter and adoption center that was designed and used by Miranda Hebert, founder of Rescue Revolution.
-This shelter housed 10 adult cats and 15 kittens.
+This shelter housed a maximum of 10 adult cats and 15 kittens.
+Kittens must be 8 weeks old and have vaccines before entering the cage-free area.

 Better than behind bars!

-Every cat was rescued from a high-kill animal shelter where they were kept in small kennels.
-In this cage-free shelter, the cats are happy and comfortable, meaning adopters will see their true personalities.
+Every cat that lived in this cage-free shelter was rescued from a high-kill shelter where they were kept in small kennels.
+In this cage-free shelter, the cats were happy and comfortable, meaning adopters were able to see their true personalities.

 A better environment

-This shelter has two windows with windowsills so the cats can look outside, watch birds, or take a nap in the warmth of the sunlight.
-When the cats feel at home, they become more adoptable.
+This cage-free shelter had two windows with windowsills so the cats could look outside, watch birds, or take a nap in the warmth of the sunlight.
+When the cats feel at home, their true personalities show, and they become more adoptable.

 A social experiment

-Cats are social animals that need companionship.
-Allowing them to interact with each other fulfills that need.
+Cats are social animals that need companionship; allowing them to interact with each other fulfills that need.
 When introduced properly, multiple cats can live together in harmony.
+It is also important to free-feed the cats and have several feeding areas to prevent fights.

 A shelter without cages is more fun!

-The cats are free to explore all day, every day.
-The shelter is full of cat trees, shelves, hiding spots, tunnels, and toys.
-Adopters can play and interact with the cats that they are interested in adopting.
+The cats were free to explore all day, every day.
+The shelter was full of cat trees, shelves, hiding spots, tunnels, and toys.
+Adopters were able to play and interact with the cats that they were interested in adopting.

 Cleanliness is very important

 A cage-free shelter must be thoroughly cleaned every day to prevent the spread of disease.
-This shelter has an exhaust fan that exchanges all of the air in the room every 5 minutes to constantly remove airborne pathogens.
+This shelter had an exhaust fan that exchanged all of the air in the room every 5 minutes to constantly remove airborne pathogens.

 Animal shelters need to be painted often.